rackerlabs/support-how-to/content/general/change-to-new-primary-contact.md

 Use the following steps to submit a ticket to change the primary contact for your account:

-1. In the upper-right corner of the MyRackspace Control Panel, click **Account > Docs and Forms**.
+1. In the upper-right corner of the control panel, click **Account > Docs and Forms**.
 2. In the **Account Forms** section, click **Primary Contact Change Form** in the **Account Forms** section.
 3. Fill out the downloaded form and save the edited file on your local machine.
 4. In the MyRackspace Control Panel, select **Tickets > Create Ticket**.